 After you reach Surat Thani, you need to take a bus to the Pier and then a boat to Koh Phangan, just like in the option mentioned above.

 The approximate price for the one-way route is from 20 US$ to 50 US$ depending on the hour and how far in advance you book your tickets.
 You can book your complete transfer using this website here.

 NOTE: I recommend booking the return train ticket (Surat Thani to Bangkok) in advance, as they easily sold out during high season.

 Taking a night bus is the most cost-efficient way of getting to the island, but it will also take the longest.
 If you book a VIP bus with reclinable seats, it might actually be a good idea because it is quite comfy and doing the road during the night actually means saving time for you.
 The night buses leave at around 8 PM from Bangkok (Khaosan Road) and they have comfy chairs so you can sleep during the ride.
 You will arrive at Surat Thani in the morning, where you need to take the boat to Koh Phangan.

 The price is around 700-900 Baht for the combo ticket (22-28 US$).

 This was my complete list of what to do in Koh Phangan!
 Even though the island is famous for its Full Moon Party, there are numerous other activities there fit for any kind of traveler!
 Besides these 9 recommendations, I also wrote about some great bonus things to do if you have more time and some useful information such as where to stay on the island and how to get there.

 Have you been to Koh Phangan?
 Would you like to know more about it?

-Add your comment in the section below, I LOVE hearing from my readers!
+If you have further questions you can add them in the comment section below, I love hearing from my readers!